 Nearby is the Torre and Igreja dos Clerigos.
 The tower is an 18th-century Baroque construction by Nicolau Nasoni.
 From its top there is a magnificent panorama of Porto.
 The church’s magnificent interior is decorated with Baroque-Rococo gilt carvings and a beautiful polychromatic retable.

-There will be some time at leisure this afternoon and you may wish to visit the nearby Livraria Lello & Irmão, a historic bookshop with an interior decorated primarily in the Art Nouveau style with Gothic Revival features.
+There will be time at leisure and you may wish to visit the nearby Livraria Lello & Irmão, a historic bookshop with an interior decorated primarily in the Art Nouveau style with Gothic Revival features.
 An ornate staircase dominates the ground floor and rises to a second-floor gallery under a splendid stained glass skylight.
 Wooden bookshelves line the walls and intricately carved ceilings recall a bygone era.
 Tickets to visit the bookshop can be obtained from a nearby kiosk and the cost refunded on the purchase of a book!

-In the early evening, we cross to Vila Nova Gaia where we shall take a tour of Cockburn’s Port Lodge.
+In the late afternoon, we meet up again and cross to Vila Nova Gaia where we shall take a tour of Cockburn’s Port Lodge.
 Here we shall learn about the port trade, sample a drop of this famous local wine.
 We transfer to one of the major port lodges of the city, Graham’s English Port Lodge, to dine in the award-winning Vinum Restaurant & Wine Bar, which enjoys spectacular views of the Douro and the city of Porto.
-(Overnight Porto, Hotel Pestana Vintage Porto) BD
+(Overnight Porto, Hotel Infante de Sagres) BD

 - Airport transfer for participants departing on the ASA ‘designated’ flight